-Planning Meeting: Prior to the end of the second semester of full-time enrollment - summer sessions excluded, students must schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the end of the second semester of full-time enrollment (excluding summer sessions), students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
-The student and committee should agree upon:
+The student and committee should agree upon

-- A plan of study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creative component
+- A plan of study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creativecomponent